Do you snore? Are you tired during the day? If your issues are due to Sleep Apnea, we can help!

 Another common symptom of sleep apnea is daytime sleepiness, caused by poor quality sleep.
-Fragmented sleep places significant strain on the body and relationships, affects job performance, and increases risk for car and work-place accidents.
+Fragmented sleep places significant strain on the body and relationships, affects job performance, and increases risk for automobile and work-place accidents.
 You may be surprised to know that 90% of people with Sleep Apnea don’t know they have it.

 Obstructive Sleep Apnea occurs when soft tissue in the rear of the throat collapses blocking the airway.
 This may occur 30 times or more an hour and cause the patient to stop breathing anywhere from 10 seconds to 3 minutes.

-To determine if you have Sleep Apnea, you should first see a sleep-trained dentist, like Dr. Harper and Dr. George at Total Dental Care, or your general physician, for screening.
+To determine if you have Sleep Apnea, you should first see a sleep-trained dentist like Dr. Harper or Dr. George at Total Dental Care, or your general physician for screening.
 If the screening suggests that you may have Sleep Apnea, you will be referred to a sleep clinic or pulmonologist for a sleep study.
 The testing is covered by most health insurance plans.
 If the test reveals that you have severe Sleep Apnea, then Continuous Positive Airway Pressure (CPAP) therapy is usually the best treatment.
 But if you have mild to moderate Sleep Apnea, the oral appliance is a great treatment option, and a consultation with a sleep-trained dentist is a good next step.